mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 #.
 Most clusters are shared facilities with many simultaneous users.
-    All cluster use some form of higher level scheduler to schedule "jobs", which is the modern ancestor of batch systems developed for "mainframe computers" in the 1960s.
+    All cluster use some form of higher level scheduler to schedule "jobs", which is the modern descendant of batch systems developed for "mainframe computers" in the 1960s.
 A "batch job" means you submit a script of command line instructions to run your application(s) on the system.
 Hence, the first thing to understand is that to run